 In the 2017 film, this scene gets watered down.
 Hugely.
 Emma Watson gives the impassioned line “You should learn to control your temper”, but Dan Stevens just rolls over in a huff.
 To me, his silence didn’t look like he was reeling from her correction, but more like he was rejecting it.
 In fairness to him, he didn’t come out with lots of creepy Grey-speak, but neither did he show that he was willing accept anything from Belle that he didn’t want.
 Not like in the 1991 version, anyway.
 I was disappointed.

 “You must promise to stay here forever.”
 (1991) / “Once that door shuts, it will never open again.”
 (2017)

 Beast imprisons Belle.
 But he doesn’t do it because he’s morally superior to Belle.
 Instead, the undercurrent of Beauty and the Beast is that it is not OK for Belle to be Beast’s prisoner.
 This is brought out most clearly in how Beast lets Belle go: because he loves her he cannot control her.

 Now, I always thought this was clear enough in the 1991 version, but if there was any doubt, the 2017 version made it impossible to miss.
 Emma Watson finishes dancing with Dan Stevens and says she likes him – but that she’ll never be happy without her freedom.
 Some people I know found this an eye-opening moment that made the whole film smell less like Stockholm Syndrome.
 For myself, it felt like clumsy script writing.
 In particular (and I appreciate that this is my interpretation) it meant that when Beast let Belle go, it was not so much because he loved her, but rather so that she would love him.

-I’ll come back to this in part 4 of the series (objects of hope).
+I’ll come back to this in part 5 of the series (hope and love).

 “Do you realise what you could have done?”
 (1991) / “You could have damned us all!”
 (2017)